 (3) Forward- If the controller wants to forward the workitem to any of the users or to any other controller in EAM then this option could be used.
 To use the option tick the checkbox “Forward” in Stage level task setting.

 That is a good overview of SAP GRC Access Controls.
 To learn more about rapid deployment of GRC Access Controls, click here.
-To register for a live webinar about GRC Process Controls, click here.
+To watch an on-demand demo about GRC Process Controls, click here.
 In part two of this blog, we’ll examine the ‘Additional Information’ feature and the log submission process.